 "Payment Schedule email virus" refers to a malware-spreading spam campaign.
 The term "spam campaign" defines a mass-scale operation, during which thousands of deceptive/scam emails are sent.
-The letters distributed through this campaign are presented as notifications concerning a payment schedule.
+The messages distributed through this campaign are presented as notifications concerning a payment schedule.

 The Trojan can imitate the interface of various applications (e.g. Outlook, Skype, WhatsApp, etc.), through which it can obtain users' log-in credentials.
-This malware can also operate like ransomware - lock the device's screen and demand payment for access restoration.
-LokiBot can self-proliferate through Android devices by sending virulent spam messages (e.g. SMSes, emails, etc.).
+This malware can also operate like ransomware, locking the device's screen and demanding payment for restoration of access.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|